Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 ### Register the library

 Now the last step is to tell the plugin the library is available.
 In the `native/` folder, open the `hterrain.gdnlib` resource in a text editor, and add the path to the library under the `[entry]` category.
-Here is an example for several platforms:
+Here is an example of how it should look like for several platforms:

 ```
+[general]

+singleton=false
+load_once=true
+symbol_prefix="godot_"
+reloadable=false

+[entry]

-OSX.64 = "res://addons/zylann.hterrain/native/bin/linux/libhterrain_native.dylib"
+OSX.64 = "res://addons/zylann.hterrain/native/bin/osx64/libhterrain_native.dylib"
-OSX.32 = "res://addons/zylann.hterrain/native/bin/linux/libhterrain_native.dylib"
+OSX.32 = "res://addons/zylann.hterrain/native/bin/osx32/libhterrain_native.dylib"
-Windows.64 = "res://addons/zylann.hterrain/native/bin/linux/libhterrain_native.dll"
+Windows.64 = "res://addons/zylann.hterrain/native/bin/win64/libhterrain_native.dll"
 X11.64 = "res://addons/zylann.hterrain/native/bin/linux/libhterrain_native.so"

+[dependencies]

+Windows.64=[  ]
+X11.64=[  ]
 ```

 Finally, open the `factory.gd` script, and add an OS entry for your platform.
 The plugin should now be ready to use the native library.